Versatile photonic frequency synthetic dimensions using a single Mach-Zehnder-interferometer-assisted device on thin-film lithium niobate

 \textbf{Theoretical framework}

 Design of the couplings among the lattice network points is one of the core ingredients of the configuration of physical models, specifically, both the coupled modes and coupling range are required to be tuned appropriately.
 Towards an ideal versatile and programmable network, a device being capable to cover as many coupling types as possible is on demand.
-Now we consider a 2D network protocol constituted by a series of identical adjacently-coupled 1D lattices, which can be simulated by a train of resonators (Fig.\,\ref{fig:scheme}A), by integrating the frequency and the spatial domain.
+Now we consider a 2D network protocol constituted by a series of identical adjacently-coupled 1D lattices, which can be simulated by a train of resonators (Fig.\,\ref{fig:scheme}a), by integrating the frequency and the spatial domain.

 We can depict the general model with the horizontal, vertical, crossing coupling strengths ($J^H_{i,p}$, $J^V_{i}$, $J^{C}_{i,p}$), as well as the corresponding coupling phases ($\phi_{i,p}^H$, $\phi_{p}^V$, $\phi_{i,p}^{C}$), where $i$ denotes the $i$-th lattice.
+These phases form effective magnetic fluxes threading the plaquettes of the models, introducing gauge potentials.
 In the frequency domain, the synthetic lattice points are formed by the resonant modes of each resonator with identical spacing of the free spectral range (FSR) $\Omega$.
-The phase modulation on the resonators with frequency equal to $p\Omega$ couples the $n$-th and ($n+p$)-th lattice points of each lattice (resonator), signifying the horizontal coupling.
-The vertical coupling indicates the interaction purely in the spatial domain, i.e., the coupling between the nearest inter-lattice points of the adjacent lattices, which was commonly achieved by a beam splitter with a fixed splitting ratio.
-To promote convenience and versatility, we replace the splitter with a electro-opitc tunable $2\times2$ MZI (Fig.\,\ref{fig:scheme}A).
-As the splitting ratio of the MZI can be continuously tuned from zero to unity with a direct-current (DC) voltage, the lattices can be arbitrarily adjusted from being completely uncoupled to being fully coupled into a lattice with spacing $\Omega/2$.
-This advantage can particularly benefit the applications where fine coupling-strength tuning are required, e.g., simulating and extracting Zak phase of SSH model.
+The phase modulation on the resonators with frequency equal to $p\Omega$ couples the $n$-th and ($n+p$)-th lattice points of each lattice (resonator), signifying the horizontal coupling $J^H_{i,p}$.
+The vertical coupling $J^V_i$ indicates the interaction purely in the spatial domain, i.e., the coupling between the nearest inter-lattice points of the adjacent lattices, which was commonly achieved by static coupling of two resonators using a beam splitter with a fixed splitting ratio.

+To promote convenience and versatility, we replace the splitter with a electro-opitc tunable $2\times2$ MZI (Fig.\,\ref{fig:scheme}a) which has two fold of functions.
+The static coupling is responsible for $J^V$.
+As the splitting ratio of the MZI, standing for static coupling, can be continuously tuned from zero to unity with a direct-current (DC) voltage, the lattices can be arbitrarily adjusted from being statically completely uncoupled ($J^V=0$) to being fully coupled into a lattice with spacing $\Omega/2$.
+This advantage can particularly benefit the applications where fine coupling-strength tuning are required.